 S. Fine (1996) sees the development of synagogues as part of a trend in the Graeco-Jewish world, evidenced in the proliferation of voluntary associations and guilds.
 For Fine, the period after the destruction of the temple saw an explosion in the sorts of religious activities carried out in synagogues, and the most important of these was liturgical when, for the first time, prayer became an important part of synagogue life.
-122 According to Fine, prayer modelled on temple liturgy played a major part in the sanctification of the synagogue from the late first to the early third century CE, and the focus of community assembly in a religious context enabled Judaism to survive the destruction of the central cult at Jerusalem.
-123 Fine argues that the synagogue is one of the most influential religious institutions in Western civilisation, and that it allowed a much more democratised religious experience than had existed before, one which became a model for the early Christian church.
-124 According to Fine, the "overwhelming impression" to be taken from the extant sources is that early synagogues were
+According to Fine, prayer modelled on temple liturgy played a major part in the sanctification of the synagogue from the late first to the early third century CE, and the focus of community assembly in a religious context enabled Judaism to survive the destruction of the most influential religious institutions in Western civilisation, and that it allowed a much more democratised religious experience than had existed before, one which became a model for the early Christian church.
+According to Fine, the "overwhelming impression" to be taken from the extant sources is that early synagogues were

-Louis H. Feldman, "Diaspora Synagogues: New Light from Inscriptions and Papyri," in Sacred Realm: The Emergence of the Synagogue in the Ancient World (ed.
+&lt;sup>121 Louis H. Feldman, "Diaspora Synagogues: New Light from Inscriptions and Papyri," in Sacred Realm: The Emergence of the Synagogue in the Ancient World (ed.
 Steven Fine; Oxford: Oxford University Press, 1996), 49-50.